pschaus/LINFO1121/source/part4/ex1.rst

    Ensuite il y a aussi les SortedMap dont la TreeMap qui implémente les red-black tree et *ajoute des fonctionnalité relative à l'ordre (firstKey, ceil, floor, etc)*.

 Exercise 4.1.6
-""""""""""""""""
+""""""""""""""

-What is meant by the notion of "collision" in a hash table?
+What is meant by a "collision" in a hash table?
-Do collisions have an influence on the complexity of operations?
+Do collisions affect the time complexity of operations?
-If yes, which operation(s) with which complexity(ies), otherwise specify why.
+If so, which operation(s) and with what complexity?
+If not, explain why.

 .. answer::